 Otherwise you aren’t.
 As their stepchild, for example, you can’t make a wills variation claim.
 Nor can you make a claim if you’re a biological child but someone else adopted and raised you.
 (Unless that person was your parent’s spouse.)

 If you think the will-maker didn’t have the mental capacity to make a will, you can challenge it in court.
 This type of challenge is common with wills created late in life.
-Or when the will-maker is in the early stages of an illness that could affect their judgment.
+Or when the will-maker had an illness that could have affected their judgment.

 A person can be eccentric or suffer from a mental disorder and still be able to make a valid will.
 However, they must have testamentary capacity.
 This means they must be able to: